POWER NIGHTS: Being Mothers

 There are fertile soils, and fertilised ones.
 More-than-human emergences and resistances.
 Capricious goddesses and then just boundless, vibrant love.
 Being Mothers is a cumulative exhibition bringing together artistic interventions and research processes that reflect on environmental care, repair and endurance in a more-than-human context.
 Being Mothers will feature installations, offerings, performances and film works by Revital Cohen & Tuur Van Balen, Cooking Sections, Karrabing Film Collective, Isabel Lewis & Sissel Tolaas, Tabita Rezaire and Himali Singh Soin.

-For 2021, E-WERK has invited Lucia Pietroiusti (Founder and Curator of General Ecology at Serpentine, London; Shanghai Biennale co-curator, 2021 and Curator of Sun & Sea, the Lithuanian Pavilion at the 58th Venice Biennale) to curate POWER NIGHTS.
-For the first time the programme will extend as a long term, cumulative exhibition programme in an effort to champion new exhibition formats focused on sustainable deceleration.
-POWER NIGHTS will take the form of an immersive installation programme across the spaces of E-WERK’s campus, propagating new forms with workshops, events and happenings and culminating in an evening of live events on 30 April 2022.
+In 2021, E-WERK invited Lucia Pietroiusti (Founder and Curator of General Ecology at Serpentine, London; Shanghai Biennale co-curator, 2021 and Curator of Sun & Sea, the Lithuanian Pavilion at the 58th Venice Biennale) to curate POWER NIGHTS.
+For the first time the programme extended as a long term, cumulative exhibition programme in an effort to champion new exhibition formats focused on sustainable deceleration.
+POWER NIGHTS took the form of an immersive installation programme across the spaces of E-WERK’s campus, propagating new forms with workshops, events and happenings and culminating in an evening of live events on 30 April 2022.

-POWER NIGHTS: Being Mothers, 2021-2022 kindly supported by Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media, E.ON Stiftung and UBS.
+POWER NIGHTS: Being Mothers, 2021 kindly supported by Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media, E.ON Stiftung, UBS and Institute Francais.

 Sponsors and Partners